Mistah6909/Proxy/README.md

 # returns data concerning the current address such as anonymity country and protocol
 proxy.get_proxy_data()
 # The following block shows how the object automatically cycles IP's to avoid detection
-# The number of times a proxy has been used increases whenever the function get_adress is called which may cause it to accidentally cycle.
+# The number of times a proxy has been used increases whenever the function get_address is called which may cause it to accidentally cycle.
 # In that case just call for proxy.address() if you need to call the address without acidentally cycling.
 for time in range(30):
     req = request.Request(